bedrocklinux/bedrocklinux-website/markdown/1.0beta2/install.md

 	- gcc.
 Note there is a bug in gcc 4.8.2 and 4.9.0 (and 4.9.1?) which will keep it from being able to properly compile one of Bedrock Linux's dependences, the musl libc.
 It would be useful to pick a distro that can provide either an older or newer version of gcc, such as 4.7.X or below, or 4.9.2 or higher.
 	- make
-	- git.
+	- git version 1.8 or above.
 This will be used to acquire source code, both Bedrock Linux's and source code for required third party software.
 	- standard UNIX tools such as sh, grep, sed, awk, and tar.
 	- autoconf (needed for FUSE)
 	- automake (needed for FUSE)
 	- libtool (needed for FUSE)
 	- gettext (needed for FUSE)
+		- and possibly gettext-dev or gettext-devel depending on your distro
 	- fakeroot (for building tarball with proper permissions)

 **NOTE**:  At least one user reported Slackware's initrd does not respect "rw"